In the News

 the facts of this case vividly illustrate the fact that the multiple conviction rule operates in circumstances in which any link between the past offending, and the assessment of present risk in a particular employment, is either non-existent or at best extremely tenuous.

 Further claims brought by the women, that the law amounted to discrimination and to a breach of the state’s obligations towards victims of trafficking, were dismissed.
-Counsel for the claimants, Harriet Wistrich, will be seeking permission to appeal on these ‘broader points.’
+The claimants, represented by Harriet Wistrich, will be seeking permission to appeal on these ‘broader points.’

 On the discrimination ground, it was accepted that Article 14 was engaged, that section 1 of the SOA disproportionately affected women, and that women were disproportionately represented in the nurturing professions which required disclosure.
 However, fatally, it was not section 1 itself which was directly at issue: rather, the court was asked to examine the effect of the multiple conviction rule.
 Across the ten most common multiple conviction offences, including theft and burglary, women were not over-represented: indeed, men had disproportionately heavier criminal records and committed more multiple offences overall .